 Recommendations for Safe Disposal of RV Antifreeze

 Before removing your old antifreeze, always use safety equipment.
-Wear gloves, mask, and goggles to remove or replace antifreeze.
+Wear gloves, a mask, and goggles to remove or replace antifreeze.

-Environmental Protection Agency (EPA) has no regulations about antifreeze.
+The Environmental Protection Agency (EPA) has no regulations about antifreeze.
 However, several auto parts stores, recycling centers, and service shops treat, accept, and dispose of motor oil, antifreeze, and other oils.

 Once you spot a service shop or the dumping location, follow these recommendations for safe disposal.